xinzhao13/TDS_Group4/README.md

 ### Preparation and running the pipeline 🖱️

 1. Install R libraries listed above 👆 in your Conda R on the HPC.
-    * It is recommended to submit the bash scripts to the HPC, and not to overloead RStudio Server.
+    * It is recommended to submit the bash scripts to the HPC, and not to overload RStudio Server.
     * To navigate to Conda R, run the following code:
    ```sh
    module load anaconda3/personal